Digital Learning at Paul Duke STEM

 Fridays at Paul Duke STEM

 What makes instruction at Paul Duke STEM High School unique is our implementation of blended learning.
-Students are not required to be on campus on Fridays; instead, lesson are delivered digitally.
+Students are not required to be on campus on Fridays; instead, lessons are delivered digitally.
 Using teacher course pages on eCLASS, students can learn content at their own pace and use a variety of tools to demonstrate that learning, and they can do it anywhere with an internet connection.
 Many students find they work better at home or at the library where they can take frequent breaks.

 The coursework for Fridays alternates, so not every class has a lesson every Friday.
 Paul Duke STEM utilizes a rotating Gold/Blue schedule.